Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 Secondary microplastics, which are the result of larger plastics breaking down due to exposure to sunlight, waves in the ocean, or physical abrasion.

-Plastic never truly decomposes, it just breaks into ever smaller pieces, meaning that every piece of plastic ever made is still with us in one form or another.
-This durability, combined with our heavy reliance on plastic, is a major reason why microplastics are now present across the globe, from the deepest oceans to the highest mountains.
+Plastic never truly decomposes, it just breaks into ever smaller pieces to nanomaterials, meaning that every piece of plastic ever made is still with us in one form or another.
+This durability, combined with our heavy reliance on plastic, is a major reason why microplastics are now present across the globe in our ecosystems, from the deepest oceans to the highest mountains.

 Image by Canva